BumblebeeAS/uav2_offboard/README.md

 ## Usage

-The vehicle can be in any mode or the `Takeoff` action but it must be armed and in "Offboard" flight mode for the `GoToPosition` action.
+The vehicle can be in any mode for the `Takeoff` action but it must be armed and in "Offboard" flight mode for the `GoToPosition` action.

 ## How It Works